Dad’s Retirement Trip: To Texas And Beyond

-I have mixed emotions with this new independence, I taught them well, and that proves I know what I am talking about and teaching capabilities.
-But on the other hand, it does cuts down some of my travelings.
+I have mixed emotions with this new independence; I taught them well, proving I know what I am talking about and my teaching capabilities.
+But on the other hand, it does cut down some of my travelings.

 We Have Traveled Together

 Over the years, Dad and I took several trips together by rail.
-But, our long-distance Amtrak trips were to visit my sister and family in Charleston, SC, who since moved to Papillion, NE.
+Our long-distance Amtrak trips were to visit my sister and family in Charleston, SC, who moved to Papillion, NE.
 So, we never took any long trips for the sake of traveling.

 I enjoyed traveling to Charleston, SC, because of how long it took.
 Two nights and each night is on a different train.
 Plus, there were a few routes to choose from for that adventure.
-Since my sister and family moved, things have changed, between Chicago and Omaha, there is only one option with no overnights.
+Since my sister and family moved, things have changed; there is only one option with no overnights between Chicago and Omaha.